 Mr. Buterick is also a sought-after litigator representing clients in commercial and civil matters litigating in state and federal courts throughout New Jersey and Pennsylvania.
-He has successfully defended companies involving breach of contract, fraud, business competition, consumer protection, and trademark infringement claims.
+He has successfully defended companies in matters involving breach of contract, fraud, business competition, consumer protection, and trademark infringement claims.
 In addition, Mr. Buterick has extensive experience assisting commercial lenders in asset recovery matters and loan workouts.

 - U.S. Bankruptcy Court, District of New Jersey